Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Appendix: Analytic Derivation of Single-Speed Coning Correction

-where we have made use of the cross-product identity $\bp_2 \times \bp_1 = - \bp_1 \times \bp_2$.
+which made use of the cross-product identity $\bp_2 \times \bp_1 = - \bp_1 \times \bp_2$.
 It is now straightforward to analytically compute the coning integral from eq.~\eqref{eq:ConingGR}

-The trouble is that we do not know $\bp_1$ and $\bp_2$ and, therefore, cannot (yet) evaluate eq.~\eqref{eq:LinearOmegaConingIntegralStep1} to find $\Delta \bbeta$.
+The trouble is that $\bp_1$ and $\bp_2$ are unknown and, therefore, it is not (yet) possible to evaluate eq.~\eqref{eq:LinearOmegaConingIntegralStep1} to find $\Delta \bbeta$.
 To circumvent this problem, first compute the actual gyro measurement at the current and prior time steps as